-Internal IT vs. IT Consulting for Your New York Business: 6 Questions to Consider
+Internal IT v.
+IT Consulting for New York Business: 6 Questions to Ask

 A successful IT infrastructure requires hands-on attention, day in and day out.
 Whether that oversight is provided by in-house employees, or an outsourced partner, is your choice.
 The dilemma then becomes—how do you want to spend your time?
 IT has one of the highest employee churn rates, which means more time spent interviewing, hiring, and training IT professionals.
 In the event that they leave, you will have to fill the gaps and sacrifice time that could be better spent on more fruitful projects.
 The demand for capable technology professionals is already high and rising rapidly, making it no small challenge for mid-sized